 You can also lock Google Safe Search on your computer if you have a Google account, such as Gmail.
 Once safe search is locked within your browser, no one but yourself can turn it off.
 It’s a little more involved than just changing the browser preferences.
 To be clear, searches conducted from this page ensure filtered results.

-Another important factor to consider is the use of multiple browsers.
+In regards to kids internet safety, another important factor to consider is the use of multiple browsers.
 Increasing search filtering within the preferences on Internet Explorer will not implement those changes in Chrome, Firefox or Safari.
 This is another benefit to make our site your home page, because regardless of your browser or operating platform, using Safe Search Kids will ensure strict Google filtering is always activated.
 We also remove images from appearing beside text search results, no matter how innocent, as an added precaution.

 About Filtering Search Results: Safe search filters out explicit material and blocks profane words.
 It does not however filter out neutral words or educational material on certain matters that may not be suitable for young children.
 The goal is to hinder kids from accidentally stumbling across illicit material.
 We cannot guarantee that suggestive material will not show up in search results.
 It simply allows kids to safely surf the web with a much lower risk of accidentally seeing illicit material.